paypal/nemo-docs/upgrade-to-1.1.md

 # Upgrade to Nemo 1.1

 Nemo 1.1 adds selenium-webdriver ~2.46.1 support.
-There are only very minor changes to any of the Nemo code, but enough in various modules (besides nemo, like selenium-drivex) that it made sense to release a minor version of nemo and other modules.
-This should also make it easier for users to stay with previous 2.44 support if necessary.
+Since browser support changes so dramatically between selenium-webdriver 2.44 and 2.46.1, it makes sense to release a new minor version to help people make a clean transition when they are ready.

+There will be an alpha-testing period while we verify support (see smoke testing section below).
+While the alpha-testing period commences, you can use the alpha versions listed below to test out the new selenium-webdriver.
+It is not anticipated that there will be drastic (or at all breaking) changes to any nemo API during this alpha period.

 ## Alpha testing versions